Article 2 – Securing content access with digital rights management best practices

 - OTT service providers can build additional authorization logic to control DRM license requests from the video player such as session bound license.
 For example:

-- Binding DRM license, provided by ExpressPlay DRM service, to that particular user or viewing session
+- Binding the DRM license, provided by ExpressPlay DRM service, to that particular user or viewing session

 - Enforcing additional restrictions on the client requesting the DRM license, such as geographic location (geo-blocking), or that the request originates only from a legitimate client application (e.g. using the client’s Origin header in case of browsers)